truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Reviewing and improving continuous integration pipeline efficiency

-The quicker the pipeline, the sooner you get a feedback.
+The quicker the pipeline is, the sooner you get a feedback.
 It is important to manage efficiently your pipeline:
 * Execute in parallel what can be
 * Make sure you log enough information to understand what went wrong
 * Run your unit and integration tests at least
-* Use cache if needed to avoid downloading many times the same resources
+* Use cache if needed to avoid downloading many times the same resources (maven/yarn dependencies)
 * Use substitutions variables to have a conditional build and deploying within the same project on different services

 ## Section 3: Deploying applications